 An ECE student who is interested in course credit through Independent Study or Undergraduate Research with an ECE faculty member should first consult with his or her advisor.
 The advisor will provide direction with regard to faculty areas of technical expertise as well as the required paperwork process.
-Independent Study/Undergraduate Research paperwork must be submitted to the departmental advisor no later than Wednesday of the first week of class during the semester and no later than Tuesday of the first week of class during a summer session.
+Independent Study/Undergraduate Research paperwork must be submitted to the departmental advisor no later 2:00 pm on the third day of the classes.

 All ECE undergraduate students are automatically subscribed to the ECE_Undergrad listserv upon transfer to CPE or EE.
 Prospective students in General Engineering or other majors can also submit a request for subscription.
 Listserv subscriptions are updated each semester.
 There will be enough information in the subject line to help you determine whether the information posted is relevant to you.
 It is very important that you read the messages posted to the listserv that are relevant to you.
 Postings will include information on organizational meetings, policies and procedures, co-op, internship, and permanent job opportunities, and scholarship opportunities.